-1. When cooking with hot oil, safety is important.
-Be sure your wok or pan is stable before you add the oil or shortening to it.
-After the oil is heated, you dont want any hot oil spills.
+1. When cooking with hot oil, safety is key.
+Be sure your pan is stable before you add the oil or shortening to it.
+After the oil is heated, you don't want any hot oil spills caused by an unstable pan.
 The best oil for frying is a clear, relatively flavorless oil that can be heated to a very high temperature without smoking.
-Although peanut oil is favored by many Oriental cooks, corn, cottonseed, and other vegetable oils work just as well.
-When you add the oil to your wok or 3-quart saucepan, measure at the deepest point.
+Although peanut oil is favored by many Asian cooks, corn, canola, and other vegetable oils work just as well.
+When you add the oil to your deep-fat fryer, wok, or 3-quart saucepan, measure at the deepest point.
 An adequate amount of oil or melted shortening for frying most foods is 1-1/2 to 2 inches (about 4 cups).
 This amount allows enough room to add the food.

-2. For perfectly fried foods, it is critical to keep the oil at the correct temperature.
+2. For perfectly fried foods, you must keep the oil at the correct temperature.
 Maintaining a constant oil temperature produces food that is moist inside and golden outside.
 Oil that is too hot burns the outside of the food and leaves the inside underdone.
 On the other hand, oil that is not hot enough cooks food more slowly and causes the food to retain more grease.
-Before cooking, heat the oil to the temperature indicated in the recipe; in most cases it's 365 degree F or 375 degree F. Use a deep-fat frying thermometer to help take the guesswork out of monitoring the frying temperature.
-Even with electric woks, which have thermostats, you'll need to use a thermometer to monitor the temperature.
+Before cooking, heat the oil to the temperature in the recipe; in most cases it's 365°F or 375°F. Use a deep-fat frying thermometer to help take the guesswork out of monitoring the frying temperature.
+Even with electric fryers or woks, which may have thermostats, you'll need to use a thermometer to monitor the temperature.
 As the thermostat cycles on and off, the temperature can fluctuate several degrees.

 4. When the food is done, use a wire-mesh strainer or slotted spoon to remove it from the hot oil.
-To drain, place the food on a wok rack or paper towels.
-If you have more food to fry, place the cooked food in a baking pan and keep it warm in a 300 degree F oven until serving time.
+To drain, place the food on a wire rack or paper towels.
+If you have more food to fry, place the cooked food in a baking pan and keep it warm in a 300°F oven until serving time.
 Between batches of frying, allow the oil to reheat to its original temperature.
 Also, skim away bits of food that may have broken off during frying before they have a chance to burn.